chaosnet-io/scrobble-claw/README.md

+(as of the latest versions of openclaw this is somewhat broken, you can instruct your claw to fix it once you install it - I can't keep up y'all LOL)

 # 🎵 ScrobbleClaw

 Your personal Last.fm musical commentator that finds the hidden threads connecting your listening and makes you *actually hear* them differently.